What is data classification and how do can you do it?

 What is data classification?

-Data classification is the method of arranging data into different categories to facilitate easier future retrieval, sorting and storage.
-A well-structured system can aid in identifying crucial data when required, which is crucial for risk management, compliance, and data security.
+Data classification is arranging data into different categories to facilitate easier retrieval, sorting, and storage.
+A well-structured system can help identify crucial data when required, which is crucial for risk management, compliance, and data security.

-Tagging data during the classification process allows for efficient searching and tracking, avoiding duplicate data, thereby decreasing storage and backup expenses and speeding up the search process.
-Although it may seem technical, every organisation's leadership should comprehend the importance of data classification's importance.
+Tagging data during the classification process allows for efficient searching and tracking, avoiding duplicate data, decreasing storage and backup expenses and speeding up the search process.
+Although it may seem technical, every organisation's leadership should comprehend data classification's importance.

 Types of data classification